0xNineteen/blog.md/blockchain-01/index.md

 - if there are f evil nodes, than once you have f+1 rounds there will be atleast 1 honest node voting for a different value than the evil nodes which will lead to |extr| > 1 which leads to outputing 0

 ## Byzantine Broadcast Definition
-`
-- how do we know this is a good protocol - leads to the definition of **byzantine broadcast**
+- how do we know this is a good protocol? - leads to the definition of **byzantine broadcast**
   - consistency: honest nodes output the same value
   - validitiy: if the sender is honest and sends b then all the honest nodes output b